What is Twitch Rivals?

 During the event, streamers compete against each other for a prize pool.
 Four games were played in total: Fornite, Minecraft, and Apex Legends, all set in special game modes.
 The biggest game in the event was the Twitch Rivals Ultimate Challenge Gauntlet, where 16 duos compete in various challenges until two teams are left to fight in the final round.

 You can watch clips of the event in the main Twitch Rivals channel here or check their official website.

 How to Watch Twitch Rivals

-The main way that Twitch Rivals is broadcasted is through its official twitch channel.
+Twitch Rivals is broadcasted through its official channel.
 In addition to this, viewers can go visit the Twitch Rivals website to learn more about the events, keep up to date with important announcements, and even purchase Twitch Rivals merch.

-On the site, viewers can also learn more about the streamers participating in events, and check out the upcoming events scheduled.
-The final resource viewers may want to turn to is a useful tool to organize esports tournaments through Twitch, or view more detailed results of past Twitch Rivals tournaments.
+On the site, viewers can also learn more about the streamers participating in events, check out the upcoming events scheduled, and view more detailed results of past Twitch Rivals tournaments.

 While the hardcore esports tournament scene may be hard to get into for some more casual viewers, Twitch Rivals helps by combining the competitive side of esports with the fun, comfy sensation that comes with watching your favorite streamer.

-It is also a fantastic way to learn more about communities you may not be a part of, and explore new games in a way that few events allow viewers to do.
-As always, have fun, stay safe, and I’ll catch you on the flip.
+It is also a fantastic way to learn more about communities you may not be a part of and explore new games in a way few events allow viewers to do.
+Have fun, stay safe, and I’ll catch you on the flip.